TBosak/jobsnap/README.md

 - **No accounts**: No sign-up or authentication required
 - **Open permissions**: Only requests access to job board domains for autofill

-## License

-This project has not declared a license.
-Please consult the repository owner before distributing or modifying the code.

 ## Support

 For bugs, feature requests, or questions, please open an issue on the GitHub repository.

----

-**Built with privacy in mind.
-Your resume data never leaves your device.**